davisshaver/tech-docs/team-culture/code-review.md

 - Github's "Files Changed" tab is a good place to leave inline comments on specific parts of the changeset.
 More general comments can be left on the pull request's "Conversation" tab.
+- The reviewer may suggest changes in the form of a pull request off of the branch being reviewed, or in comments.
 - When the reviewer is done with their review, they will assign the PR back to the original developer to address any issues which were brought up.
-- The developer will make changes suggested, discuss the issue for clarity, and may rewrite  reassign it to the reviewer when they are satisfied with their work.
+- The developer will make changes suggested, discuss the issue for clarity, and may reassign it to the reviewer when they are satisfied with their work.
+- If a pull request needs final cleanup before merging (for example, merging master back into the feature branch so that it can merge cleanly), the reviewer can commit directly to the branch.
+However, avoid rewriting code without consultation.
 - When the reviewer is satisfied with changes, they can either merge or assign the pull request to a team lead to merge and push to production.